 Bypass surgery involves taking a piece of a healthy vein and attaching it to the blocked vein through two small holes.
 The blood will then flow through this newly attached vein, bypassing the blocked one.

-In angioplasty, your doctor inserts a balloon-tipped tube into the blocked vein.
+Recent research has included using angioplasty on larger veins, where your doctor inserts a balloon-tipped tube into the blocked vein.
 Once the tube reaches the blockage, your doctor inflates the balloon on the tip to open up the vein.
 They then remove the tube.
 Your doctor may need to insert a wire mesh tube called a stent into your vein to keep it permanently open.

 Stretch or walk around regularly if you sit at a desk for long periods or if you’re taking a long trip in a car or airplane.
 Sitting still for too long can lead to thrombophlebitis.